vidjil/vidjil/doc/vidjil-algo.md

     Vidjil-algo detects a “window” including the CDR3.
 By default this window is 50bp long, so the read needs be that long centered on the junction.

-See [browser.org](http://git.vidjil.org/blob/master/doc/browser.org) for information on the biological or sequencing causes that can lead to few segmented reads.
+See the [user manual](user.md) for information on the biological or sequencing causes that can lead to few segmented reads.

 ## Filtering reads